 Although finding an attractive I1 (included) diamond is difficult, it’s not impossible.
 These diamonds will have several imperfections, and finding one whose imperfections don’t detract from its beauty may take some time.
 If your budget is tight, it may be worth it.

-Clarity Grade Recommendations
+Clarity Grade Recommendations and Chart

 For large diamonds, consider a VS1 stone.